St. John’s Wort

 • Digestive support for occasional stomach discomfort

-When incorporated into smoking blends, St. John’s Wort creates a distinctly mellow experience.
-Users frequently describe sensations of calm and gentle euphoria without excessive intensity.
-The smoke is smooth with an earthy flavor profile featuring subtle bitter notes and delicate floral undertones.
+When added to smoking blends, St. John’s Wort delivers a distinctly mellow experience.
+Users often describe feelings of calm and gentle euphoria without overwhelming intensity.
+The smoke tends to be smooth with an earthy flavor, featuring subtle bitter notes and delicate floral undertones.
+It pairs nicely with other calming herbs like mullein or lavender.

 Effects typically begin within 5-10 minutes and last 1-3 hours.
-Most people experience balanced mental clarity paired with physical relaxation.
-This combination makes it appealing for creative activities, meditation, or unwinding in the evening.
+Most people notice balanced mental clarity paired with physical relaxation.
+This makes it a popular choice for creative activities, meditation, journaling, or simply unwinding after a long day.
+Some users report enhanced dream vividness when consumed in the evening.

-The plant’s active compounds, hypericin and hyperforin, interact with neurotransmitter activity, particularly serotonin pathways.
-This mechanism likely contributes to the mood-balancing effects users often report.
+The plant’s active compounds—hypericin and hyperforin—interact with neurotransmitter activity, particularly serotonin pathways.
+This mechanism likely explains the mood-balancing effects many users report.
+The overall experience tends to be subtle rather than pronounced.

-St. John’s Wort interacts with many medications and increases sun sensitivity, raising sunburn risk.
+St. John’s Wort interacts with many medications, including birth control, antidepressants, and blood thinners.
+It also increases sun sensitivity, raising sunburn risk.
 Individual responses vary based on personal chemistry and tolerance.

-Begin with small amounts to gauge your reaction.
-Consult a healthcare provider before use, especially if taking prescription medications or managing health conditions.
+Start with small amounts to gauge your reaction.
+Consult a healthcare provider before use if you take prescription medications or manage existing health conditions.

 johannis herbs, blossoms, yellow